bitovi/academy/src/react/2-intro-to-jsx.md

 While it is possible to build entire apps using just the `createElement` function, this is rarely used due to it's un-intuitive and messy nature.

-Instead, React supports an HTML in Javascript syntax called JSX.
+Instead, React supports an HTML in JavaScript syntax called JSX.

 ## JSX

-JSX is a special syntax transpile-able by babel, which looks almost identical to HTML.
+JSX is a special syntax [transpile-able](https://stackoverflow.com/questions/44931479/compiling-vs-transpiling) by [babel](https://babeljs.io/), which looks almost identical to HTML.

 Instead of having to use the cumbersome `React.createElement` syntax, views can be defined and maintained in JSX and will automatically be transpiled into the equivalent `React.createElement` syntax at build-time.

-JSX can be written alongside your other JavaScript, which makes for a seriously powerful programming environment.
+JSX can be written alongside your other JavaScript, which makes for a powerful programming environment.

 ## Differences With HTML